 60-hour of volunteer service must be given back to the community to become, and remain, certified each year.
-Trainees have a year from the course start date to complete the initial 60 hours of service.
+Trainees must complete their initial 60 hours of service by December 31st of the year in which they become trained.
 Each year they must earn 60 hours of service on a calendar year schedule.
-Volunteers are recognized for their efforts by the chapter, Natural Resource Community Partners, and the statewide Association.
+Volunteers are recognized for their efforts by the chapter, Chapter Community Partners, and the statewide Association.

 Care for and maintenance of the land: